IBM-Blockchain-Archive/cp-web/docs/use_local_hyperledger.md

       "sub-ca": {
-        "url": "192.168.99.100:7054",          //replace with your hostname or ip of ca with the port "discovery_host": "192.168.99.100",    //replace with your hostname or ip of can "discovery_port": 7054,                //replace with your grpc port (omit if using tls) "api_host": "192.168.99.100",          //replace with your hostname or ip of ca "api_port_tls": 7054,                  //replace with your grpc port (omit if NOT using tls) "api_port": 7054,
+        "url": "192.168.99.100:7054",          //replace with your hostname or ip of ca with the port "discovery_host": "192.168.99.100",    //replace with your hostname or ip of can "discovery_port": 7054,                //replace with your grpc port "type": "ca",
-        "type": "ca",
         "newUsersObj": [
           {